 “Our members on the Caledonian Sleeper, demanding nothing more than a safe working environment, deserve better than this shocking treatment.
 We are grateful for the huge level of support that has flooded in and its now down to the company to get serious and negotiate a settlement.”

 Want to receive updates from us?
 Subscribe to a mailing list

 Tagged with: SERCO, Caledonian Sleeper, Strike, Safety

-- RMT set to declare dispute on East Midlands Railway over safety
+- RMT conductors to strike on East Midlands Railway over safety